 INTERMODULATION DISTORTION (IMD) is the creation of additional spectral components as a result of two sinusoidal frequencies being applied to the ADC input at the same time.
-It is defined as the ratio of the power in the second and third order intermodulation products to the sum of the power in both of the original frequencies.
-IMD is usually expressed in
+It is defined as the ratio of the power in the both second order (or all four third order) intermodulation products to the sum of the power in both of the original frequencies.
+IMD is usually expressed in dBFS.

 MISSING CODES are those output codes that will never appear at the ADC outputs.
-The ADC78H90 is guaranteed not to have any missing codes.
+The ADC78H89 is guaranteed not to have any missing codes.